Logo

 4. Three number grades - 9, 8 and 7 - are equivalent to the two prior top grades of A* and A.

-These are all the differences and similarities between old and new grading systems.
+These are all the differences and similarities between old gcse grades to new grading systems.
 This is how 1-9 GCSE grades are explained in detail.
 We hope you understand the changes that occurred in the grading system.
 If you have a problem, you can check the table shown above.

 Want to Get Into Universities Abroad?